-- 1. Mindfulness Committee: Recruit staff members who will help you deliver the four weeks of Mindfulness Minutes throughout your school or nursery with the children. - 2.
+- 1. Mindfulness Committee: Recruit staff members who will help you deliver the four weeks of Mindfulness Minutes throughout your nursery with the children. - 2.
 Mindfulness Review: Complete a survey designed to get other staff members thinking about mental well-being before and after your four weeks of action. - 3.
 Mindfulness Plan: Decide when and how you will carry out your four weeks of Mindfulness Minutes, which ages will participate and the mindfulness activities that will be most appropriate for them. - 4.
 Mindfulness in the Curriculum: Incorporate mindfulness in your pastoral and academic curriculum. - 5.
-Mindfulness Message: Spread the mindfulness message to your whole school or nursery and its wider community. - 6.
-Mindfulness Monitoring: Collated your total number of mindfulness minutes and submit online before 30th June 2021 to the national Eco-Schools total. - 7.
-Mindfulness Code: Incorporate mental health and well-being into your existing school Eco-Code.
+Mindfulness Message: Spread the mindfulness message to your whole nursery and its wider community. - 6.
+Mindfulness Monitoring: Collate your total number of mindfulness minutes and try to increase this total year on year as you involve more people from your wider nursery community. - 7.
+Mindfulness Code: Incorporate mental health and well-being into your nursery's Eco-Code.